SATYAM86400/MOVE-Workshop-IITB/About-Game.md

-Below is a simpler, step-by-step explanation of what’s happening in the code, written in easier language.
-This explanation assumes you understand the basics of programming and the concept of a blockchain, but it should still be understandable to someone in 10th grade.

----

 ## What Are We Doing?

 We are creating a **Tic-Tac-Toe game** using a programming language called **Move**, which runs on the **Sui** blockchain.
 The code describes how to: